jesi-rgb/old.jesirgb.com/posts-portfolio/collatz-conjecture.md

 ---
 title: Collatz conjecture
-description: Breaking down the process for this video's animation
+description: Breaking down the process for some bubbly math
 date: 30/07/2021
 ---